At the park near my house, there is a small merry-go-round. A cartoon of the situation is shown in figure 1.

 The velocity that the puck must have at each point as it moves along the rail is shown in figure 3.
 The velocity varies in direct proportion to the distance from the pivot, which is the familiar rule for the rotation of a rigid body such as our merry-go-round.

-In Joe’s frame, this force requires no special explanation; it is just the force required to make the puck follow a non-straight path as it spirals inward.
-In contrast, in the rotating frame, the puck is following a straight path, and we wish to preserve the spirit of Newton’s first law, namely that a particle should move in a straight line if and only if it is subjected to no net force.
-So we say that there is a Coriolis force (to the right in this case) and the mechanical force exerted by the rail serves to counter the Coriolis force.
+In the non-rotating frame, this force requires no special explanation; it is just the force required to make the puck follow a non-straight path as it spirals inward.
+In contrast, in the rotating frame, the puck is following a straight path, and we wish to preserve the spirit of the first law of motion, namely that a particle should move in a straight line if and only if it is subjected to no net force.1 So we say that there is a Coriolis force (to the right in this case) and the mechanical force exerted by the rail serves to counter the Coriolis force.

 Beware that it is extremely common to find wrong explanations of the Coriolis effect.
 Most of the hand-wavy explanations are off by a factor of two.
 In effect they blow off the factor of 2 in front of the Coriolis term in equation 12 and all similar equations.